Gabri432/transportation-data-repository/README.md

    python v0/scripts/print_json.py
    ```

-   To run the program and getting the next bus times:
+   To run the program and getting the next bus (or tram, train, ...) times:
    ```
    python v0/scripts/run.py
    ```